cilium/cilium/Documentation/contributing/development/dev_setup.rst

 #.
 Submit all your changes into a new PR.

 #.
-Ping the CI team to make changes in Jenkins (adding new pipeline and
-   dedicated test trigger ``/test-X.XX-4.19`` where ``X.XX`` is the new Kubernetes version).
+Ensure that the target CI workflows are running and passing after updating
+   the target k8s versions in the GitHub action workflows.

 #.
-Run ``/test-upstream-k8s`` and the new ``/test-X.XX-4.19`` from the PR once
-   Jenkins is up-to-date.

-#.
-Once CI is green and PR has been merged, ping the CI team again so that they:
+Once CI is green and PR has been merged, ping the CI team again so that they
-   #.
-Rotate the Jenkins pipelines and triggers due to removed/added K8s versions.

-   #.
-Update the `Cilium CI matrix`_, ``.github/maintainers-little-helper.yaml``,
+   update the `Cilium CI matrix`_, ``.github/maintainers-little-helper.yaml``,
    and GitHub required PR checks accordingly.

 .. _Cilium CI matrix: https://docs.google.com/spreadsheets/d/1TThkqvVZxaqLR-Ela4ZrcJ0lrTJByCqrbdCjnI32_X0